-- ✓ All grants will be negotiated, denominated, and funded in the local currency of the applicant's country: Ethiopian Birr, Kenyan Shilling, Rwandan Franc, Tanzanian Shilling, Ugandan Shilling, and Zambian Kwacha.
-All costs funded by the grant must be allowable, allocable and reasonable. - ✓ Issuance of this RFA and assistance with application development do not constitute an award or commitment on the part of SERVIR, nor does it commit SERVIR to pay for costs incurred in the preparation and submission of an application. - ✓ SERVIR reserves the right to accept or reject any or all applications received and reserves the right to ask further clarifications from the offerors.
-Applicants will be informed in writing (via email) of the decision made regarding their application. - ✓ Grant agreements will be awarded by and between Chemonics International, and payments and procurements will be administrated by Chemonics, based in Washington, DC.
-SERVIR-ESA, based in Nairobi, will lead technical oversight of the grants program and will review and approve all deliverables.
+✓ All grants will be negotiated, denominated, and funded in US Dollars.
+RCMRD will only pay the amount quoted and included in the Grant Agreement.
+All costs funded by the grant must be allowable, allocable and reasonable.

+- ✓ RCMRD/SERVIR E&SA reserves the right to accept or reject any or all applications received and reserves the right to ask for further clarifications from the offerors.
+Applicants will be informed in writing (via email) of the decision made regarding their application. - ✓ Grant agreements will be awarded by and between Regional Centre for mapping of Resources for Development (RCMRD).
+The grants administration will also be conducted by RCMRD/SERVIR E&SA, based in Nairobi, Kenya.